mbernste/mbernste.github.io/_posts/2021-01-07-rna_seq_units_normalization.md

 $$n_i := l_it_i$$

+This is the total number of RNA bases within all of the RNA transcripts floating around in the cells in the sample that originated from gene $i$.
 Furthermore, recall that each read can be thought of as a random sample from the set of all possible locations along the transcripts in the sample.
 In this light, $n_i$ represents the total number of possible start sites for a given read from gene $i$.
 Therefore, the fraction of reads we would expect to see from gene $i$ is

 $$p_i := \frac{n_i}{\sum_{j=1}^G n_j}$$